How to Read Your CCRIS and CTOS Reports

 CCRIS (Central Credit Reference Information System) is a system managed by Bank Negara Malaysia that collects credit information on borrowers from financial institutions.
 The CCRIS report is also used by financial institutions to help them establish a view of the credit histories of borrowers and potential borrowers.

 The report shows detailed information on your outstanding credit, special attention accounts, and your applications for credit in the past 12 months that are pending or approved.
-A common misconception about CCRIS is that they will blacklist you when you have bad repayment pattern.

 Your CCRIS records are kept for 12 months as a historical archive of your background and credit history.